SAMexpert logo

 We recommend you the following, as we do with each client of ours:

-• Have a clear and realistic plan of your IT transformations for at least three years ahead,
+• Have a clear and realistic plan for your IT transformations for at least three years ahead,

 • Make sure your licensing team and your Cloud team are not competing for attention – they must collaborate,